Euphorbia cyparissias: Ecology

 This plant is considered a noxious weed in many places, including Colorado in the United States.
 Like some other non-native plants, it invades the habitat of native species.
 It is known to be harmful to cattle and horses, but not sheep.
 It can be difficult to control.
 Biological pest control methods have been attempted, involving the release of several European insect species in North America.
 Certain flea beetles have been effective, but there are concerns about the release of non-native insects into the region.

 Parasites of this species include Uromyces pisi-sativi, a fungus.

 Anthrenus scrophulariae may frequently be found on this plant.

 This plant is attractive as an ornamental but its invasive nature makes it necessary to control its spread; its root spread is more invasive than its ability to self-seed.

 Toxicity and uses

 While the roots have sometimes been used as a purgative, it can be poisonous if taken in quantity, and animals can be poisoned by eating hay containing it.
 Contact with the sap can cause skin reactions.

-WARNING: This plant has several irritants.
-The milky sap is a skin irritant that can cause burns/blisters in some individuals.
-Late season mature bracts have tiny hair like barbs.
-Once they are in your skin can cause mild irritation that can last for years.
-If you work with this plant use gloves and long sleeves.
-When you work this plant do not touch your skin with gloves on.